Kenyon Family History

 also a poem “Let It Shine” by Patty Jean Brock.

-July 28, 1946
+Reunion #4 July 28, 1946

+The fourth meeting of the Kenyon reunion was held at the home of Robert and Hazel Bond at Lake Mitchell.
 Lunch was served in the State Park after which we all returned to the Bond residence for the program.
 Guests were given rides in a speed boat belonging to Don Brock.
+The meeting was called to order by Elwood Kenyon, pres.

+Minutes were read of the last meeting by the Sec.
+Hazel Bond.
 A motion made and carried that we put in more than enough money for present expenses in order

+to have a reserve for the following year.
+A collection of $8.45 was taken.
 It was suggested that the place of the reunion alternate and be held wherever the present officers live.

+Helen Scharp was elected pres.
+And Eva Bond Sec & Treas.
+It was decided the reunion be held near Grand Rapids in a place decided by the officers.
+There were 31 members present and one guest, Louise Carrol.
 Patty Brock and Judy Shammel, Grandpa (Henry) and Grandma (Grace) Kenyon and a trio consisting of Janetha Brock, Alic Shammel and Louise Carrol offered vocal selections.
 Hazel Kenyon gave two readings and James Kenyon played several selections on his clarinet.

 The meeting was closed with the singing of “Praise God from Whom all Blessing Flow”